nabhonil/webcalling/README.md

 This project is about using Freeswitch as the IP PBX and using webcalling as the mechanism for the users to make calls.
 One end is a zoiper client who has logged in as 1001 and another end is the WebRTC phone 1002.

+UI is created using ReactJs 20, Bootstrap 5 and SIP.js IPPBX used is FreeSwitch installed on a windows 11.

 The screenshots are shown below

 User Idle Screen
 ![image](https://github.com/user-attachments/assets/a3c307a3-386c-4537-b328-24766e929298)